seiyria/Types-of-Mania/README_MOD.txt

 # Types of Mania
 ----------------

 This mod is based off of rollcall's excellent rebalance mod.
-It adds more features on top of the base mod.
+It offers the ability to add a multiplier to modify nearly any enemy stat in the game.

 # Features
 ----------